Monitoring your heart health is a great feature for any fitness wearable, but what do you do if your Apple Watch ECG isn’t working?

 #2 Verify your watch model is compatible

 The ECG app is not available on all Apple Watches.
-Double check that your Apple Watch is a Series 4 or later.
+Double-check that your Apple Watch is a Series 4 or later.
 At this time, Apple Watch SE models do not support ECG.

-The current list of excluded health apps includes: Health data sharing, respiratory rate, irregular heart rhythm notifications, ECG, Cycle Tracking, Sleep, and Blood Oxygen.
+The current list of excluded health apps includes Health data sharing, respiratory rate, irregular heart rhythm notifications, ECG, Cycle Tracking, Sleep, and Blood Oxygen.

-Once you verify that your country support Apple’s ECG function, that you use a watch model that supports it, and are not using an Apple Watch in standalone mode, move on to our next steps.
+Once you verify that your country supports Apple’s ECG function, that you use a watch model that supports it, and are not using an Apple Watch in standalone mode, move on to our next steps.